Main section

 3. Workaround with S/MIME

-Alternatively, certificates of the product type "Pro S/MIME Email ID Gold with Auth." can also be used for the said client authentication.
+Alternatively, you can also use Sponsor-Validated S/MIME certificates for client authentication.
 This product is available in every SwissSign Managed PKI from the OV (Organisation Validation) level.

 Do you need help with the transition to the new certificates?